Need a COVID-19 test?

 You can also call the Clackamas County Health Centers at 503-655-8471 to enroll as a new patient.
 If you don’t have insurance, they can provide assistance with Oregon Health Plan enrollment.75771

 Your health care provider will give you information about how to keep from spreading the virus to your family, friends and co-workers and Public Health will call to find out how the coronavirus may have spread.
-You will need to isolate yourself from other people for as long as they instruct.
+You will need to Quarantine from other people for as long as they instruct.
 You will also need to avoid coughing on others and to wash your hands frequently to protect them from infection.
 When you speak to Public Health, be open and honest with them to limit the spread of COVID-19.

 Even if you don’t have symptoms: